prokop7/Control-Theory-Coursework/README.md

 # Control-Theory-Coursework
-Simulation of Inverted pendulum on a caret
+Simulation of Inverted pendulum on a cart